Philips Model B5-X-34-A Radio (1963)

 particularly easy radio to work on.
 In addition to the owner's

-manual and service manual, I have a two-page service bulletin
+manual and service manual, I have a brief service bulletin

 which explains in several languages how to open the dial and get